Andy Morrell: Coventry City

 After a very impressive spell with Wrexham, Morrell caught the eye of Coventry City manager Gary McAllister, who signed him on a free transfer in the summer of 2003.
 Morrell scored nine goals in 19 starts in his first season with Coventry; however, this decreased to six goals the following season following a transition to a wide midfield position.
+McAllister's replacement, Micky Adams, told Morrell he would be a squad player.
+Morrell challenged himself to make the first team, working hard in pre-season to make himself as fit as possible.
+Morrell was not named in the matchday squads for the first three games of the 2006–07 season.

 Blackpool

-Morrell signed for Blackpool on a free transfer on 15 August 2006, after failing to make an appearance for Coventry during the first three games of the 2006–07 season.
+Blackpool manager Simon Grayson contacted Micky Adams about Morrell's availability, and the striker was allowed to discuss a possible move.
+Morrell signed for Blackpool on a free transfer on 15 August 2006.
+He initially struggled to hold a place in the team, but on 16 September he scored his first goal for the club, a last-minute equaliser in a 2–2 draw at home to Oldham Athletic which began a run of consistent appearances.

 On 5 May 2007, he scored four goals in Blackpool's 6–3 victory at Swansea City.
 He also scored against Oldham Athletic in the second leg of the play-off semi-final, which put his league goals in his nine months with Blackpool at 17, which was the total he scored in three years with Coventry.
 He finished the 2006–07 season as Blackpool's top scorer with 20 goals in all competitions.

 Bury

-On 7 May 2008, Morrell was offered a new contract by Blackpool.
-But Morrell declined the offer instead joining Bury on 9 August.
-He signed a two-year contract with the League Two club.
-In his two seasons with the Gigg Lane club Morrell made 78 appearances scoring 18 goals.
+On 7 May 2008, Morrell was offered a new contract by Blackpool, but with the form of Ben Burgess and Paul Dickov, Morrell declined the offer.
+He joined Bury on 9 August, signing a two-year contract with the League Two club.
+In his two seasons at Gigg Lane, Morrell made 78 appearances and scored 18 goals.